 Fixtures must be equipped with RDM for this to work; many fixtures are not.
-Also if you have DMX buffers or splitters in your rig, they must be RDM enabled or they will block the information being sent back to the console.
+Also if you have DMX nodes, buffers or splitters in your rig, they must be RDM enabled or they will block the information being sent back to the console.
+The console must be connected by Artnet, the XLR connectors do not support RDM.

-Press Window Open then Patch to open the Patch View window then select the RDM tab.
+Press <View/Open> then <Patch> to open the Patch View window then select the RDM tab.
 All devices which support RDM will be listed here.
 Click the Full Discover context menu button to rescan the rig for RDM devices.